RicoJia/dream_cartographer/rgbd_slam_rico/README.md

 This mini RGBD SLAM system first performs the front end, then the backend.
 It's not parallelized, or partially implemented on a GPU (My laptop has an Intel i5 core with no GPU, that's why).
 Well, it's a proof of concept mostly for learning purposes still.
 The

-Below images shows the rough estimate given by the front end (`cv::solvePnPRansac` based), and the optimization performed by `g2o`.
+Below image shows the final result after:

+1. Rough frame-to-frame estimates are given by the front end (`cv::solvePnPRansac` based)
+2. Pose Graph bundle adjustment gets performed by `g2o`.

-**Click on the images for a video demo**
+**Click on the image to see a video demo**

 <a href="https://youtu.be/jCsX9R2aa-I?si=R_DvmD0d8iOKy40Q">
     <img src="https://github.com/user-attachments/assets/20988112-f742-41ee-9e2e-44e87d02be19" height="300" alt=""/>